eurra/teaching-exps/js/README.md

 ![Closure step 3](closure-3.jpg "Closure step 3")

 With this visual aid, it was pretty straightforward to explain closures to students, and to better understand the behavior of the code presented before.
-[You can see the complete material here](JS-material.pdf), in which these (slides 7-10) and other visual explanations (and code repositories) regarding Javascript mechanisms are presented.
+[You can see the complete material here](JS-material.pdf), in which these (pages 7-10) and other visual explanations (and code repositories) regarding Javascript mechanisms are presented.